nptscot/npt/report-utility-methods.md

 | all  | visiting |   7 |  27 |  50 |   15 |     0 |     0 |   0 |

-Given the Scottish population of around 5.5 million, the results imply that 49.0909091 trips per day are made for shopping in the 0 to 10 km band (100% of shopping trips).
+Given the Scottish population of around 5.5 million, the results imply that 0.5 trips per day are made for shopping in the 0 to 10 km band (100% of shopping trips).

+Given that 25.1% of trips are for shopping and the dailing number of trips per person is 2.61, this implies that 0.65511 trips per person per day are for shopping *for all distances*.
+That value multiplied by 0.773 (the percent of trips in the 1-20 km range is 77.3%), gives the number of shopping trips we would expect in NPT flows: 0.5064.

 ## Mode share